 What are typical stack numbers?
 You’ll often see about 500-600mm for road bikes, 530-630mm for hybrid and some mountain bikes, and 580-660mm for most mountain and city bikes.

 What is head tube angle?
 The angle between the head tube (where the fork inserts) and the ground under the bike.

 Why does head tube angle matter?
 A steeper angle will turn more quickly, which increases agility especially at low speeds.
 A relaxed (“slack”) head tube angle feels steadier and a bit slower to respond.

 On the other end of the spectrum, mountain bikes have far slacker head tube angles.
+That’s a notable difference between MTBs and hybrids that has widened over time.
 That helps them cruise over very rough terrain without getting knocked off course too easily.